How to Setup and Secure UniFi VLAN

 What we also want to prevent is that devices from IoT can access the gateway of the main VLAN.

+So for now, we will create a firewall rule for this.
 First, we need to create a couple of Port and IP Groups.
 Open the Profiles in the settings menu and click on Create New Group under Port and IP Groups.
 Create the following IP Groups:

 Profile NameTypeAddress / Port